TryGhost/docs/content/concepts/principles.md

 ---
 title: "Development Principles"
-meta_title: "Ghost Development Principles - Core Concepts"
+meta_title: "Ghost Development Principles – Feature requests & product roadmap"
-meta_description: "Ghost is developed by a small core team.
-Find out more about feature requests and the Ghost product roadmap!"
+meta_description: "Ghost is developed by a small core team and a great deal of care is given to deciding what features get built.
+Find out more about our development principles."
 keywords:
     - concepts
     - ghost